colin6756/gwas-gene-discovery/README.md

 ```

 #### 4.Installing requests
 Requests is needed for the steps that send HTTP request protocols found in the script.
-The following commands can install request either within or outside a virtual environment:
+The following commands can install requests either within or outside a virtual environment:
 ```
 pip install requests
 ```

-#### 5.Input data and execution
+#### 5.Execution of script
+The command:
 ```
 map_snp_to_gene_vEn.py -h
 ```

-Displays the usage of the script as the following:
+Returns the usage of the script as the following:
 ```
 map_snp_to_gene_vEn.py [-h] [-p P] [-d D] file list
 ```
 The **mandatory arguments** are:
 * File.
 A spreadsheet containing the results of GWAS analysis.
-The fields of spreadsheet should be arranged in the order below as it the tool was designed for GWAS results from GAPIT software (inspect either csv spreadsheets in repository):
+The fields of spreadsheet should be arranged in the order below as the script was originally designed for GAPIT software outputs (examples being 2 csv files in repository).:

   SNP | Chromosome | Position | P.value | maf | nobs | Rsquare.of.Model.without.SNP | Rsquare.of.Model.with.SNP | FDR_Adjusted_P-values

-* A plain text file  containing one or more brief description of the phenotype or phenotypes the GWAS is trying to return genes suspected to influence.
+* A plain text file containing one or more short description of the phenotype or phenotypes genes of interest are suspected to influence.
 The keywords should be vertically listed line by line.
-An example list, mock_keyword_list.txt can be found in this repository.
+An example list, mock_keyword_list.txt can be found in the repository.

 The **optional arguments** are:
 * logPthreshold: -log10(p-value of SNPs).
-It is used to extract SNPs with a significant statistic association to phenotype divisions in GWAS from the entire spreadsheet input.
+It is used to extract SNPs strongly associated to phenotypes of interest as indicated by the association test of GWAS.
 The default value is 6 as per standard of majority of GWAS research papers.
-* Distance: The distance window upstream and downstream from a SNP exceeding loPthreshold for which genes positioned within are returned.
-1kbp is the default value and this means all IDs of genes 1000bp upstream and 1000bp downstream of a SNP will be returned.
+* Distance: The distance in base-pairs upstream and downstream from a SNP exceeding loPthreshold.
+All genes positioned within this genomic length are returned.
+1kbp is the default value and this means a SNP occurence is upstream, downstream or within gene or genes located in this 1kbp region.

-By this point, if the User has either a standard or Easybuild terminal set up with requests installed, they may wish to run the following commands.
-This will reproduce the directories: /MLM.blupWidth.GWAS.Results and /MLM.DTF.GWAS.Results which are examples outputs produced with all optional parameters set to default.
+If the User has either a standard or Easybuild terminal set up with requests installed, they can run the following commands.
+This will reproduce the directories: /MLM.blupWidth.GWAS.Results and /MLM.DTF.GWAS.Results which are example outputs produced with all optional parameters set to default for the 2 case study spreadsheets in repository.

 ```
 python map_snp_to_gene_vEn.py GAPIT.MLM.DTF.GWAS.Results.csv mock_keyword_list.txt